 “Hal, you need to come and listen to this!”

 Hal turns, looking, asks somebody to come talk to him, and then somebody else follows them, joins the group, frowning.
 Heads are nodding.
 Somebody pats the mom.
 In a few moments someone’s offering to take their 4-wheel-drive truck out to the house as soon as the storm lets up a bit.
 Hal’s knees unlock.
-His body language is easier to read now that she knows about the dog and the horse and the goat.
-She doesn’t know much about rabbits, and the goblin is a complete mystery.
+His body language is easier to read now that she knows about the dog and the horse.
+The goblin is a complete mystery.

 Right now he’s writing something down on a steno pad and trying to hold a flashlight under his chin.
 Circus performer or not, he’s not doing too well with it